Mary Ratcliff at Wild Arts Festival

 A Bald Eagle flies out of a white enclosure in a field full of yellow flowers.

-Bob Sallinger: 30 Years at Portland Audubon
+Bob Sallinger: 30 Years at Bird Alliance of Oregon

 Read Post